EmmaJane22/HappyCamper/README.md

 #### Home Page

 The home page contains a search bar for ease of use, to allow users to begin searching for campsite reviews immediately.
 It also contains three card panels which convey the main features of the site - to search for a site review, submit a site review and (in future) save their favourite site reviews.
-It has deliberately been kept minimilistic to enable users to easily navigate the site.
+It has deliberately been kept minimalistic to enable users to easily navigate the site.

 ![home](/documentation/site_images/home_page.jpg)